 The first three verses start out with David’s desire to watch his ways and keep his tongue from sin.
 In these verses he was in the presence of others who were wicked, and he was probably observing them carrying out evil activities.
 His actions, he was silent and still, yet his angry increased as he meditated on the actions that he was observing.
 David’s desire was to guard himself from sin by watching his ways and not speaking.
 This silent caused his heart to burn forcing him to speak.

-In verses four through six David does an examination of himself as well as mankind.
+In verses four through six David does a self-examination of himself and mankind.
 Our life is short, and we can’t even know the end.
 We can make our plans and build the desires of our hearts, but in reality, we do not have control of them.
 Then at death we even lose all control of the works of our hands.

 In verse seven David states “But now, Lord, what do I look for?
 My hope is in you”.
 Here he realizes that the only hope he had was is in the Lord.
 As we live our live, as Christians our values are not the same as the world’s values.
 We live in world in which we must be politically correct if we want no conflict with the world.
 And yet when we live this life we are in conflict with the way of God.
-Our hope then must be in God for if I must make a chose, I choose God’s way.
-This even means more to me today than in the pass.
-The world fears Covid-19 and tries to combat it in man’s way; I look to God for my hope and my protection.
+Our hope then must be in God for if I must make a choose, I chose God’s way.

 As I look back on my life, I reflect on the many dreams I had and how many never came to light.
-My life’s direction has changed so many times, and yet as I look back I must thank God for being there to make these changes happen in my live and for the growth that was given by these changes.
+My life’s direction has changed so many times, and yet as I look back, I must thank God for being there to make these changes happen for my growth.
 To walk with God, one must stay in His Word.
-It is through His Word that the Holy Spirit will guide us and direct us in our walk with God.
+And this daily (yes it must be daily) story of his word, the Holy Spirit will guide us and direct us in our walk with God.